elastx/elx-docs/content/en/docs/kubernetes/overview.md

 * One worker node, Flavor:
   v1-c2-m8-d80

   This is the minimal configuration offered.
 Scaling to larger flavors and adding nodes are supported.
 Autoscaling is not supported with a single worker node.

 > **Note:**
 SLA is different for minimal configuration type of cluster.
 SLA's can be found [here](https://elastx.se/en/kubernetes/sla).

 ## Good to know

+### Design your Cloud

+We expect customers to design their setup to not require access to Openstack Horizon.
+This is to future proof the product.
+This means, do not place other instances in the same Openstack project, nor utilize Swift (objectstore) in the same project.
+We are happy to provide a separate Swiftproject, and a secondary Openstack project for all needs.
+We do not charge per each Openstack project!

 ### Persistent volumes